 Got a room with high ambient light levels?
-You’ll probably want an LCD, or the newer, QLED models.
-That’s because LCD based panels can be up to twice the brightness of OLED.
+You’ll probably want an LCD or the newer QLED versions.
+That’s because LCD-based panels can be up to twice the brightness of OLED.

 High Dynamic Range (HDR)

-High Dynamic Range content is going to be the future of all content, bringing more detail across the spectrum from the darkest darks to the brightest lights.
+High Dynamic Range content is going to be the future of all content.
+It brings more detail across the spectrum, from the darkest darks to the brightest lights.

 That’s not to say you can’t say which is more supported right now, and we’ll go into that a little.

 - HDR10: This is the oldest and most common HDR version right now.
 Almost every TV on the market will support it, and most new computer monitors.
 If you can see a “High Dynamic Range” sticker on the box, it’ll likely be HDR10 compatible